citizenfx/fivem-docs/content/docs/developers/server-security.md

 **Note:** some error *might occur* but it's unlikely.

-User getting kicked doesn't mean it is an automatically Global Ban.
+Kicking a user does not necessarily lead to a Global Ban.
 However, it provides an indication of player reliability, which can be useful for assessing trustworthiness.

 We also have some other options: